akashr/insurance-company/README.md

 #### Synopsis
 Database is acceses by using phpmyadmin.
 We are using mysqli for project.
 Apache HTTP Server  is used  to host our website.
-Itís a web server software .
+It‚Äôs a web server software .
 PHP : Hypertext Preprocessor is a widely used, general-purpose scripting language that is designed for web development to produce dynamic web pages  .
 It is used in our project to produce all contents.
 Phone Application details.
 * This application runs on J2ME(java to micro edition) platform of java.